 Critical thinking.
 In order to write clean and maintainable code, a developer needs to have strong critical thinking skills.

 Problem solving.
-A large part of a developer’s role is troubleshooting issues that arise within the app development process.
-They must have the ability to recognise problems and have the skills to resolve them.
+A large part of a developer’s role is troubleshooting issues that arise within the mobile app development process.
+They must have the ability to recognize problems and have the skills to resolve them.

 In order to build a successful Android app, choosing the right developer is critical.
-First weigh up whether your requirements will be best met by hiring an in-house employee, a freelance developer, or using the expertise of a software company.
+So firstly, think about whether your requirements would be best met by hiring an in-house employee, a freelance developer, or using the expertise of a mobile app development company.

 Finally, a successful project hinges on the skills of the developer.
-Ensure they possess the required technical expertise, design, communication and collaboration skills, plus critical thinking and problem solving abilities, and hire a great Android developer.
+Ensure they possess the required technical expertise, design, communication and collaboration skills, plus critical thinking and problem solving abilities.
+And in the end - hire the best fit for you.